The Tradition of Universal Yoga

 In most of the classes at Yoga for Life, you will find Universal Yoga certified teachers teaching poses that are more complex, but built from well-known poses.
 This helps practitioners advance their practice with laser focus, and helps practitioners reduce/remove their ego and pride associated with “expertise” of a given pose, bringing about humility, curiosity, and studentship in their practice.

-The Eco-system of Yoga Classes in Universal Yoga
+The Eco-System of Yoga Classes in Universal Yoga

-The science of Universal Yoga has looked at the entire collection of styles of yoga asana practices and categorized them into six buckets:
+The science of Universal Yoga has looked at the entire collection of styles of yoga asana practices and categorized them into six buckets.
 At Yoga for Life we offer classes that exercise all six categories of practices.

 Shiva Nata offers reaction and coordination, whereas, advanced postures offer coordination.

 It is evident that this elaborate and complex system requires extensive and continuous education.
 Most of the teachers at Yoga for Life are dedicated practitioners and students of Universal Yoga under the tutelage of Raj Patra, who is a disciple of Andrey Lappa, the genius and creator of Universal Yoga.
 Most of the teachers at YFL have yoga education well beyond 500-hours (the average industry standard is 200-hours).
-A yoga teacher with true expertise in this linage uses all the advanced techniques and the entire system to create something that is available, attainable, and encouraging to practitioner of every skill-level.
-We welcome students to be curious, be willing to learn new things, and be ready to disconnect from existing belief systems of mind, to witness potential of Yoga in bringing a conscious state of living.